Find out how to request access to personal data that HMRC holds about you, or someone who has died.

 National Insurance Contributions Office

-Make a SAR for someone who has died
+Request information about someone who has died

 You can apply to get the information of someone who’s died to settle National Insurance or Income Tax if you’re legally entitled to do so on behalf of their estate.